couchbase/couchbase-python-client/docs/source/api/results.rst

 These constants are returned as values for :attr:`ObserveInfo.flags` field.

-.. data:: couchbase.OBS_FOUND
+.. data:: couchbase_core.OBS_FOUND

     The key exists on the given node's cache, though it may not have been stored to disk yet.

-.. data:: couchbase.OBS_PERSISTED
+.. data:: couchbase_core.OBS_PERSISTED

     The key is persisted to the given node's disk.

-.. data:: couchbase.OBS_NOTFOUND
+.. data:: couchbase_core.OBS_NOTFOUND

     The key is not present in the node's cache.

-.. data:: couchbase.OBS_LOGICALLY_DELETED
+.. data:: couchbase_core.OBS_LOGICALLY_DELETED

     The key is not present in the node's cache, however it is still present on the persistent store.
 If the node would crash at this moment, the key